Hamster45105/SpotifyLikedToPlaylist/README.md

 `pip install -r requirements.txt`

 5. Run file!

 `python3 main.py`

 ### Using Code
-After you run the code, the first time a message will appear telling you to go to a URL and enter the URL you are directed to.
+When you run the code for the first time, a message will appear telling you to go to a URL.

 GO TO THIS URL and grant the permissions.

-Then, it will redirect you to a website with a textbox in the middle.
+Then, you will be redirected you to a website with a textbox in the middle.
 Click the copy to clipboard button.
-Then, paste the URL into the correct spot in the program.
-Now the program will run.
-You do not have to do this step every time, only the first.
+Then, paste the URL into the program.
+You only have to do this once.

-## Updating Code
-If changes occur, you can always update the code by running:

-`git pull origin main`